churchill-lab/gbrs/README.rst

 Overview
 --------

 GBRS is a suite of tools for reconstructing genomes using RNA-Seq data from multiparent population.
 It also quantifies allele specific expression.
 GBRS should work for any multiparent populations although we only tested it with mouse models.
-For the Diversity Outbred (<a href="https://www.jax.org/strain/009376"> DO </a>), Collaborative Cross (CC) mice, or F1 hybrids of CC's (CCRIX), required information files are available at ftp://churchill-lab.jax.org/pub/software/GBRS/.
+For the Diversity Outbred ( [DO](https://www.jax.org/strain/009376 "DO") ), Collaborative Cross (CC) mice, or F1 hybrids of CC's (CCRIX), required information files are available at ftp://churchill-lab.jax.org/pub/software/GBRS/.

 * Free software: GPLv3 license
 * Documentation: https://gbrs.readthedocs.org.